 The new 400K route is being worked on by me but I’m being very careful in my design to make it as safe as possible.
 I’m driving out the route before I spend the exhaustive process of getting it approved by RUSA.

 I’m also dealing with some issues related to the Harlingen Soccer Complex.
 The city has voted to close the park from 10PM to 6AM due to valid concerns with local kids and their activities in the park.
 Yeah it was really bad in the evenings.
 This causes issues with the 300K and a future 400K route since the park is locked.
 So I’m working on this, might be able to get around it but the city now has rules.
 It currently looks like that location is no longer an option for a 400K route, bummer because it’s a great location.
 I need to find somewhere for a 400K to start/end.
 Considering the Brownsville Sports Park now and Possibly Port Isabel.
 Maybe both.
 I welcome ideas for other locations.

 Update on Port Isabel: Since Hwy 100 construction is complete and the Rio Hondo Bridge is “supposed” to be finished in Feb 2018 we can start having events out there again.
 Which means I need to design a 100K for that location…busy, busy.
 Maybe we can ride again in March 2018.
 I have missed that location for the events, always fun to use that site.

 Also Hwy 106 from FM 1847 to Laguna Atascosa is shaping up to be a new awesome route option.
-I’ve ridden part of it but need to get out there to see if it is all complete.
+I’ve ridden part of it and driven the rest, it’s nice.